Bounding the quantum dimension with contextuality: The KCBS inequality

-{\it The KCBS inequality.---}We first turn to the state-dependent case.
+We first turn to the state-dependent case.
 The simplest system showing quantum contextuality is a quantum system of dimension three \cite{Specker60}.
-The simplest NC inequality in three dimensions is the one introduced by Klyashko, Can, Binicio\u{g}lu, and Shumovsky (KCBS) \cite{KCBS08}.
+The simplest NC inequality in three dimensions is the one introduced by Klyachko, Can, Binicio\u{g}lu, and Shumovsky (KCBS) \cite{KCBS08}.
 For that, one considers

 where $A, B, C, D,$ and $E$ are measurements with outcomes $-1$ and $1$, and the measurements in the same mean value $\mean{\ldots}$ are compatible \cite{Peres95}, i.e., are represented in quantum mechanics by commuting operators.
 The mean value itself is defined via a sequential measurement: For determining $\mean{AB}$, one first measures $A$ and then $B$ on the same system, multiplies the two results, and finally averages over many repetitions of the experiment.